Stability, bounded generation and strong boundedness: Strong boundedness

 such that $X$ and $X''$ are very close with respect to the norm given by $I.$ Hence we obtain $(X'')^{-1}\cdot X\in C(\Phi,I)\subset G(\Phi,R).$ However, by (\ref{main_thm2_eq}), we thus get $(X'')^{-1}X\in B_T(D\cdot p(K) L_{\Phi})$ and so $G(\Phi,R)\subset B_T^{(R)}\left(D\cdot p(K) L_{\Phi}+V_{\Phi}\cdot|T|\right).$ This finishes the proof. \end{proof}

 \begin{remark} The proof strategy doesn't actually require local fields and their rings of integers.
-The main reason to use the completed ring $R_I$ (rather than the perhaps more natural quotient ring $R/I$) is twofold: First, it allows one to avoid considering the multiplicities of the prime divisors of $I.$ More importantly though, the explicit bounds from \cite[Theorem~6.3]{KLM} and \cite[Theorem~2]{explicit_strong_bound_sp_2n} used rely on the underlying ring being an integral domain, which wouldn't necessarily be the case for the direct factors $R/\C Q^{k_{\C Q}}$ of $R/I$. \end{remark} Going through the proof and inserting the explicit values for the various constants as available, one can observe the following inequalities (ignoring for the moment the more complicated cases of $\Phi=C_2,G_2,E_6,E_7,E_8$ and $F_4$):
+The main reason to use the completed ring $R_I$ (rather than the perhaps more natural quotient ring $R/I$) is twofold: First, it allows one to avoid considering the multiplicities of the prime divisors of $I.$ More importantly though, the explicit bounds from \cite[Theorem~6.3]{KLM} and \cite[Theorem~2]{explicit_strong_bound_sp_2n} used rely on the underlying ring being an integral domain, which wouldn't necessarily be the case for the direct factors $R/\C Q^{k_{\C Q}}$ of $R/I$. \end{remark}

+Going through the proof of Theorem~\ref{main_thm0} and inserting the explicit values for the various constants as available, one can observe the following inequalities (ignoring for the moment the cases of $\Phi=C_2,G_2,E_6,E_7,E_8$ and $F_4$):